LordAlucard90/Angular-Tutorial/12 - Course Project/reame.md

     }
 }
 ```
-navigatng to the edit page:
+navigating to the edit page:
 ```angular2html
 <!-- recipe-detail.component.html -->
 <!-- ... -->